Skip to Content

 What is a Husband Entitled to in a Divorce in Texas?

-Texas is a community property state, meaning all property and income acquired during the marriage belongs equally to both spouses, including debts incurred together.
+Texas is a community property state, meaning all property and income acquired during the marriage belong equally to both spouses, including debts incurred together.

 In a divorce, the courts require that couples split marital property equally.
 This includes real estate, personal property, financial accounts, certain retirement plans and pensions, and specific employment benefits.
 However, any property or asset that qualifies as a party's separate property will not be divided in a divorce case.

-Understanding the Difference Between Fault and No-Fault Divorce
+Understanding the Difference Between Fault & No-Fault Divorce

 In Texas, couples can pursue a fault-based or a no-fault divorce to end their marriage.
 It is essential to understand the differences between these two approaches and how they can impact the divorce process and its outcome.